alexscharp1/TopGear_Angular/README.md

 # Angular.IO App

-This website is meant to imitate the appearance of https://angular.io/.
+This project is meant to imitate the appearance of https://angular.io/.